lbryio/lbry.com/content/faq/how-to-publish.md

 If you are a YouTube Sync user, please make sure to [read our FAQ](https://lbry.com/faq/youtube) on how this process works.

 If you don't have LBRY yet, download it [here](/get).
-You can also publish files up to 1GB from the web at [lbry.tv](https://lbry.tv).
+You can also publish files up to 1 GB from the web at [lbry.tv](https://lbry.tv).

 **IMPORTANT NOTE: Only use appropriate tags when publishing content.
-Tag abuse and follow for follow / view for view type activity is prohibited and will not be tolerated.**
+Tag abuse and follow for follow/view for view type activity is prohibited and will not be tolerated.**

 ## How do I publish content?